 We will start the day with a visit to Joanine Library at the Coimbra University, the construction of it began in the year 1717, over the old prison of the Royal Palace, and was completed in 1728.
 The Biblioteca Joanina is recognized as one of the most original and spectacular European baroque libraries.
 The master of works was Joao Carvalho Ferreira.

 Optional we can discover one of the Portuguese most emblematic Portuguese dishes, “Leitao da Bairrada” (suckling piglet).
-A piglet ( around forty days ) and that has only been fed with milk, the animal, completely eviscerated, gets into hot water and all the bristles are removed, until the skin is absolutely white and inserted in the oven (remember that the Portuguese oven is made of wood) for two hours, you have to remove it (scare it) every half hour, cleaning it thoroughlyskin with a cloth and returning it to the oven.
+A piglet ( around forty days ) and that has only been fed with milk, the animal, completely eviscerated, gets into hot water and all the bristles are removed, until the skin is absolutely white and inserted in the oven (remember that the Portuguese oven is made of wood) for two hours, you have to remove it (scare it) every half hour.

 This operation will cause the skin to harden and become crispy, which is the true secret of this stew.